markmandel/happy-angry-surprised/README.md

 ### config.js

-This is the file in which all configuration information goes.
+This is the file in which all configuration and authentication information goes for Firebase and Googler Cloud Platform.
 Currently it is set to placeholder values that will need to be replaced.

 #### `firebase`

-The firebase configuration will need to be retrieved from the project overview page, by clicking the "Add Firebase to your web app" button.
+The Firebase configuration will need to be retrieved from the project overview page, by clicking the "Add Firebase to your web app" button.

 #### `visionAPI.key`